Lepidoptera: History of study

 Linnaeus in Systema Naturae (1758) recognized three divisions of the Lepidoptera: Papilio, Sphinx and Phalaena, with seven subgroups in Phalaena.
 These persist today as 9 of the superfamilies of Lepidoptera.
 Other works on classification followed including those by Michael Denis & Ignaz Schiffermüller (1775), Johan Christian Fabricius (1775) and Pierre André Latreille (1796).
 Jacob Hübner described many genera, and the lepidopteran genera were catalogued by Ferdinand Ochsenheimer and Georg Friedrich Treitschke in a series of volumes on the lepidopteran fauna of Europe published between 1807 and 1835.
 Gottlieb August Wilhelm Herrich-Schäffer (several volumes, 1843–1856), and Edward Meyrick (1895) based their classifications primarily on wing venation.

 Sir George Francis Hampson worked on the microlepidoptera during this period and Philipp Christoph Zeller published The Natural History of the Tineinae also on microlepidoptera (1855).

 Among the first entomologists to study fossil insects and their evolution was Samuel Hubbard Scudder (1837–1911), who worked on butterflies.
 He published a study of the Florissant deposits of Colorado, including the exceptionally preserved Prodryas persephone.
 Andreas V. Martynov (1879–1938) recognized the close relationship between Lepidoptera and Trichoptera in his studies on phylogeny.

-Major contributions in the 20th century included the creation of the monotrysia and ditrysia (based on female genital structure) by Borner in 1925 and 1939.
+Major contributions in the 20th century included the creation of the Monotrysia and Ditrysia (based on female genital structure) by Borner in 1925 and 1939.
 Willi Hennig (1913–1976) developed the cladistic methodology and applied it to insect phylogeny.
-Niels P. Kristensen, E. S. Nielsen and D. R. Davis studied the relationships among monotrysian families and Kristensen worked more generally on insect phylogeny and higher Lepidoptera too.
-While it is often found that DNA-based phylogenies differ from those based on morphology, this has not been the case for the Lepidoptera; DNA phylogenies correspond to a large extent to morphology-based phylogenies.
+Niels P. Kristensen, E. S. Nielsen and D. R. Davis studied the relationships among monotrysian families.
 Many attempts have been made to group the superfamilies of the Lepidoptera into natural groups, most of which fail because one of the two groups is not monophyletic: Microlepidoptera and Macrolepidoptera, Heterocera and Rhopalocera, Jugatae and Frenatae, Monotrysia and Ditrysia.

-A 2024 genetic study found that the genomes of butterflies and moths have remained largely unchanged over the past 250 million years.
+A 2024 genetic study found that the chromosome organisation of butterflies and moths has been largely conserved in most groups over the past 250 million years.